tgh-apil/cricothyroidotomy_phantom/README.md

 # Cricothyroidotomy Phantom

 A cricothyroidotomy training phantom, created using 3D printing and ballistics gel molding.
 Intended for practice in locating the cricothyroid membrane and creating an incision through it.
-See assembly instructions below.
+See purchasing information and maintenance and assembly instructions below.

 This model was developed at the [Lynn & Arnold Irwin Advanced Perioperative Imaging Lab](https://apil.ca/), Toronto General Hospital, University Health Network.

 > <img src="https://user-images.githubusercontent.com/84343976/235988102-e439b88e-eadc-41c1-9424-a383f5a2c61b.png" width="550"><br>
 > Fully assembled phantom.

+## Purchasing Information

+To purchase this phantom, please email <apil@uhn.ca> and a representative will be in touch with you with more details.

+**A purchased phantom contains the following**:

+1. APIL Cricothyroidotomy Phantom base
+2. 10 x gel overlays
+3. 10 x fully assembled insert rings

+## Care and Maintenance
+Store gel overlays in a bag or box when not in use to prevent tearing from excessive handling.
+Once an overlay is placed on a phantom and used (i.e. cut into), it can be replaced with another.
+If more gel overlays are desired, the gel can be remelted and cast to form new overlays by following the assembly instructions below.

+A used insert ring can be replaced with another, or can be reused by rewrapping the ring with duct tape.

 ## Parts, Materials & Equipment
 ### Parts List